 - Structured daily schedule

-The most common types of drug rehab programs are inpatient rehab programs and outpatient rehab programs.
+The most common types of Lyrica treatment programs are inpatient rehab programs and outpatient rehab programs.
 Neither is better than the other, but each type of program provides certain benefits for people with varying levels of addiction and specific treatment needs.

-- Inpatient drug rehab: An inpatient drug rehab program, also referred to as residential drug rehab, provides gender-specific group housing for people in recovery.
+- Inpatient drug rehab: An inpatient Lyrica rehab program, also referred to as residential drug rehab, provides gender-specific group housing for people in recovery.
 Clients who are enrolled in an inpatient program live onsite at the rehab center for the duration of their program.
-Their daily schedules are very structured and consist of individual and group sessions, specialized therapy, a daily exercise regimen, meal time, study time, and personal free time.
-Clients must adhere to the rules and standards of the program to remain enrolled and family members are often a part of the process, as many inpatient drug rehab centers also offer family programs as a part of treatment.
+Their daily schedules are very structured and consist of individual and group sessions, specialized therapy, a daily exercise regimen, mealtime, study time, and personal free time.
+Clients must adhere to the rules and standards of the Lyrica treatment program to remain enrolled and family members are often a part of the process, as many inpatient drug rehab centers also offer family programs as a part of treatment.

 - Your treatment needs